 On the highway you can expect better numbers, with an average economy of 8.0L/100kms, getting you well over 700kms to a tank.

 Unlike both the Accord Euro and Mazda 6 which need 95RON premium unleaded fuel, the standard Liberty only asks for 91RON regular unleaded, making it more affordable at the bowser.
 It’s not till you get into the Turbo or 3.0 that they start to ask for the better fuel.

 The interior is well designed and laid out as well as being high in quality.
 The dash uses soft touch plastics, which extends to the front and rear doors.
 Cloth trim inserts on the doors feel okay, but not as nice as leather.

-Nice lightly coloured silver plastic trim surrounds the radio unit and around the automatic single zone climate control.
+Lightly-coloured silver plastic trim surrounds the radio unit and the automatic single-zone climate control.
 Our car unfortunately doesn’t come with the large Nav screen between the air vents, but does come with some extra storage and a trip computer.

 Further on the features, they include cruise control, power glass sunroof, sport bucket front seats, drivers seat lumbar support and height adjustment, central locking and six speakers.

 Being the Safety Pack, it was packed with, well, safety of course!
 Six airbags (front, side impact and curtain airbags), ABS, EBD, AWD and a 5 star ANCAP safety rating make for an appealing package.
 Though ESP would have been a nice addition.